 As your safety and wellbeing is our utmost concern, please remain in the hospital premises till your discharge.
 If you wish to leave the ward for any reason, please inform the nurse.
 Patients who wish to be discharged from the hospital against doctor's advice will be required to sign an AOR (At Own Request) form.

 Once you have recovered, your doctor will advise you on when you may go home.
 Upon confirmation of your discharge, a Patient Service Associate will arrange your follow-up outpatient appointment.
-Before you leave, your ward nurse will also give you your discharge summary and medical certificate (MC).
+Before you leave, your ward nurse will also give you your discharge summary and digital medical certificate (digiMC).

-Upon discharge, you will be given a pharmacy slip.Please collect your medicine at the following locations:- Main Building, Pharmacy B (Level 1)- CGH Integrated Building, Pharmacy @ IB (Level 1)
+Upon discharge, you will be given a medication collection slip.Please collect your medicine at the following locations:- Main Building, Pharmacy B (Level 1)- CGH Integrated Building, Pharmacy @ IB (Level 1)

 If you have been diagnosed with a chronic illness, consider joining a support group to meet other patients, and understand your condition better.